top of page

 - Master Comrade Manual was published.

-- MCC - Medical Cadet Corps, a training organization developed by Everett Dick at Union College, Nebraska, USA and conducted by Seventh-day Adventist Church to prepare young people for their obligatory military service, became official.
+- MCC - Medical Cadet Corps, a training organization developed by Everett Dick at Union College, Nebraska, USA, and conducted by the Seventh-day Adventist Church to prepare young people for their obligatory military service, became official.

-1939 - Advanced Study and Service League were inaugurated to train youth to hold evangelistic meetings.
+1939 - The Advanced Study and Service League was inaugurated to train youth to hold evangelistic meetings.

-1945 - Clark Smith authored the MCC Drill Manual to guide Adventist YUoluth in the drill.
+1945 - Clark Smith authored the MCC Drill Manual to guide Adventist Youth in the drill.

-1946 - The 5th Pathfinder Club of Record began in Riverside, California - Southeastern California Conference.
+1946 - The 1st Pathfinder Club of Record began in Riverside, California, Southeastern California Conference.

 - John Hancock was the Youth Director.